Hounds

 When it comes to barking, most Harriers score a three out of five on the ‘barking scale’.

-They tend to bark when they’re lonely as they can suffer from anxiety issues, or when they are playing, when they chase animals or when they are feeling tired.
+They tend to bark when they’re lonely as they can suffer from anxiety issues, when they are playing when they chase animals, or when they are feeling tired.

-Luckily there are several ways you can train them to bark less frequently, providing you do so from a young age.
+Luckily there are several ways you can train them to bark less frequently, by doing so from a young age.
 You can even join a kennel club to assist with this training.

 The Harrier comes in the shape of a medium-sized hound, and this doesn’t tend to differ between female or male dogs.